Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 where

-- LastDecPeriod is the value of PKT_SND_PERIOD right before the last sending rate decrease has happend (on a loss report (NAK) packet reception), in microseconds.
+- LastDecPeriod is the value of PKT_SND_PERIOD right before the last sending rate decrease has happened (on a loss report (NAK) packet reception), in microseconds.
 The initial value of LastDecPeriod is set to 1 microsecond;
 - EST_LINK_CAPACITY is the estimated link capacity reported